Union City, Pennsylvania: History

-The Union City Historic District was listed on the National Register of Historic Places on January 31, 1990, after Erie County Historical Society members John Claridge and William Sisson included the following historical information in a nomination document to the National Park Service in August, 1989.
+The Union City Historic District was listed on the National Register of Historic Places on January 31, 1990, after Erie County Historical Society members John Claridge and William Sisson included historical information in a nomination document to the National Park Service in August, 1989.
+According to the document, it was established in 1800 as Miles Mills by William Miles.

-The settlement of what was known as Miles Mills was established in 1800.
-William Miles had fought in the American Revolution and had been captured by the Iroquois and imprisoned at Quebec.
 He built a dam on the south branch of French Creek and erected a gristmill and sawmill.
-Until 1855, Miles Mills remained nothing more than a thin strand of small mills along this waterway.
-That year in anticipation of the coming of the railroad, town lots were plotted north and east of the creek.
-The Philadelphia and Erie Railroad entered the town in 1858 shortly before Edwin L. Drake successfully drilled for oil in Titusville.
-The impact on the young town serving as a rail head for oil was dramatic.
-In 1860, the same year that a second rail line, the Atlantic and Great Western, was built through Miles Mills, the town boasted three refineries and a barrel-making industry in addition to its saw and planing mills.
-Caught up in a booming oil economy, the exuberant citizens of Miles Mills incorporated themselves as the Borough of Union Mills in 1865.
-The diversion of the oil freight business to Corry after 1862 gradually extinguished the oil refinery business.
-What remained proved important for the town's future.
-Over time, barrel-making for oil bequeathed a wood products industry that has marked the town's economy to the present day.
+Miles Mills consisted of only a few small mills until 1855, where towns were built around French Creek for the Philadelphia and Erie Railroad, which came in 1858.
+Shortly after, Edwin L. Drake successfully drilled for oil in Titusville, and the town became a rail head for oil.
+The Atlantic and Great Western rail line was built through Miles Mills in 1860, with the town creating three refineries and a barrel-making industry.
+The citizens incorporated the town as the Borough of Union Mills in 1865.
+After 1862, oil freight was diverted to Corry, and the oil barrel industry switched to wood products.

 By 1870, the town's population had risen to 1,500, and the sawmills which had been shut down as part of the scramble for oil riches, were back in business.
 Six saw mills and planing mills including those of Clark, and Hunter and Wade, appear in the 1870 census.
 Barrels continued to be a major wood product and their importance increased in 1870 with the founding of Wood and Johnson's factory.
 It employed 70 workers and produced an annual inventory valued at $165,000.
 The company advertised itself as the largest manufacturer of oil barrels in the country.
 Sensing a new start the town changed its name to Union City in 1871.